aberdayy/aberdayy/README.md

 <br />

-I'm a self-taught passionate BackEnd developer from Turkiye TR
+I'm a self-taught passionate BackEnd developer from Turkiye 🇹🇷

 **About me**